ELT Calendar Japan

 Speaker: Lyudmila "Linda" Fudzikata

-Description: An English-speaking environment can be created in Japan without going overseas, through extensive recording, listening, and watching of American and British movies and TV programs -- .
-It's the ...
-(103 more words)
+Short description: An English-speaking environment can be created in Japan without going overseas, through extensive recording, listening, and watching of American and British movies and TV programs -- .

 Back to School Bonanza-Teaching Exchange